OrbsCCG/Orbs-CCG-Wiki/rules/glossary.md

 **Spark Jars** are a type of token that can be used to improve the next non-battle damage you'd deal, or an Elemental's power.
 They are created by various cards, such as Spark Prospector.
-The Spark Jar token is considered to have subtypes Elemental and Construct, and has the ability:
+The Spark Jar token is considered to have subtypes Elemental and Construct, and has the abilities:
-"Liquidate: add 1 to your next non-battle damage or target Elemental minion's next battle damage."
-The Spark Jar's ability is Nimble, meaning it can be used at any time.
+"Liquidate: The next time a source you control would deal non-battle damage, it deals that much damage plus 1 instead." and "Liquidate: Target Elemental minion you control gains +1/+0 until the next clear."
+Basically, it allows your cards and Elemental minions to deal 1 more damage than they normally would.

 If you want to use a Spark Jar's ability, you must do so before the damage is dealt.
 Once the damage is dealt, it would be too late to activate the ability.